AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/areas-of-business-case.md

 ## Project Info

-The `Project Info` area of the Business Case is&nbsp;not configurable by the *Workfront administrator*.
+The `Project Info` area of the Business Case is not configurable by the `Workfront administrator`.
 All projects have a Project Info area in the Business Case.&nbsp;

 The Project Info section of the Business Case includes the basic information of a project, before the project has actually started.